 - The simplest explanation usually is the right one.

-- Always pay attention to even seemingly minor details, both as a customer explaining the problem and most importantly as the personnel providing support.
+- Always pay attention to even seemingly minor details, both as a customer explaining the problem and most importantly as the personnel is providing support.
 Nothing can slow down a process more than unexpected and unreported

 change and it’s always best to troubleshoot within an unchanged or predictable environment.